danomatika/ofxLua/README.md

 ### Why not Javascript?

-Those coming from a Javascript background may ask "why Lua, why not Javascript?
+Those coming from a Javascript background may ask "Why Lua?
+Why not Javascript?
 I like Javascript!"

 Lua has a long history of use as a embedded scripting language and, as such, is both smaller & much easier to embed on pretty much every platform.
-The compiled language adds less than 1kb to your app binary versus many Mb for Javascript or Python, neither of which were designed for embedding at the start.
+The compiled language adds less than 1kb to your app binary versus many Mb for Javascript or Python.
 Speed-wise, the base Lua interpreter is oftentimes faster than either language due to it's simplicity and using the LuaJIT may add a speed increase of many orders of magnitude.
-Also, Lua is designed for easy bindings to C/C++ so is an obvious match for OpenFrameworks.
+As an embedded language, Lua makes it relatively easy to bind C/C++ functions & objects to it's scripting environment.

 For these reasons, Lua has been used for game development for many years: